justjim1220/MMM-RandomYouTubePlayer/README.md

 | rel: true             | Shows related videos at the end of video <br> **true OR false**
 | showinfo: true        | Shows video title and uploader <br> **true OR false**

-## Screenshots...

-On my TODO list...

-## Known issues...

-ONE...
-Player will only show a max of 200 videos loaded, but it will shuffle through the full playlist.
-My current playlist has approx. 1600 videos, and it shuffles through them all.

-TWO...
-Player will shuffle the videos, but you will get repeats. (still working on this)

 ## Acknowledgements...
 I used code snippets from the MMM-EmbedYouTube module by @nitpum <br>
 And from the MMM-YouTube-API by @C4TFLY <br>